 Awarded a scholarship at the age of 12 to Salford School of Art, Kate flourished and won several awards.
 Notably she met and received positive encouragement from none other than L S Lowry.

 Her talents having come to notice, Kate was awarded a bursary and enabled to stay at school until she was 18 and then extend her studies to age 21, something unheard of for a girl from Salford.

 At 21, Kate was elected a fellow of the Royal Society of Arts whilst exhibiting alongside Lowry in Manchester.
 Her career continued with a spell as a sketch artist on the Manchester Evening News.
 Now a mother of seven children, Kate continued to sketch and paint on family holidays, during her time as a primary school teacher and whilst teaching childcare.

-Since retiring in 1995, Kate has continued to exhibit and between 2000 and 2002 toured Churches and Cathedrals with her exhibitions.
+After retiring in 1995, Kate continued to exhibit and between 2000 and 2002 toured Churches and Cathedrals with her exhibitions.

 Want to know more?

 If you would like to know more about the God pictured by the father in this amazing story or if you identify with the son who had gone away from the father‘s home then there are trained listeners at the coffee morning at Main Street Community Church on Thursdays who would be willing to listen and talk to you.
 Or there are courses of study available through Main Street Community Church to teach more about Christian faith.